CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/pods3.png)

-## Task 6: Verify changes are deployed to the cluster.
+## Task 9: Verify changes are deployed to the cluster.

+In this task, you'll confirm the deployment of changes made to the cluster declarations in the Git repository.
+By accessing the Ubuntu-K8s VM via PuTTY, you'll check for the creation of a new pod based on the updated configuration using the **kubectl get pods** command.
+Upon identifying the new pod, you'll copy its name and execute **kubectl get pod <podname> -o yaml** to inspect its details, specifically observing the updated CPU request value.
+This process ensures that changes made to the Git repository are successfully deployed and reflected in the Kubernetes cluster.

 1. Run the following command in the SSH Session that you have opened to the ubuntu-k8s VM from Putty and copy the pod name starting with **arc-k8s-demo-**